Dangitsalex678/osticket-prereqs/README.md

 <b>- Install <a href="https://www.heidisql.com/installers/HeidiSQL_12.3.0.6589_Setup.exe">HeidiSQL
 </p>- Follow the instructions of the setup wizard to complete the installation
 </p>- Open HeidiSQL
-</p>- Select "New" on the bottom left corner
+</p>- Select New on the bottom left corner
-</p>- Enter the Username and Password for MySQL from earlier and select "Open"
+</p>- Enter the Username and Password for MySQL from earlier and select Open
 </p>- Right click the "Unnamed" database to the left and select "Create new Database"
 </p>- Name the new Database "osTicket"
 </p>